 I’ve been to Moulay Idriss a few times and always felt the unique magic of the town.
 Especially on more cloudy days, when the city is partly hidden in white clouds.
 Also, Moulay Idriss is all about donkeys.
 They are used to transport everything from people to vegetables, furniture, etc.

 7. Iminifri natural bridge

 We discovered Iminifri natural bridge while driving to another secret place from this list, Bin el Ouidane lake.
 The bridge is located about 70 km from the famous Ouzoud waterfalls.
-Iminifri natural bridge is a stone structure created by the water that flows underneath, creating all kinds of forms to a height of over 20 meters.
+Iminifri natural bridge is a stone structure created by the water that flows underneath, creating all forms to a height of over 20 meters.
 It’s not a popular tourist attraction, surrounded by a few local restaurants where we had a fantastic rabbit tagine.

 The hike down and up from the natural bridge is short and not complicated.
-Make sure you come with comfortable shoes.
+Make sure you come in comfortable shoes.
 Few locals show us the way through the natural bridge.
-While walking through, pay attention to one of the stone formations, that reminds the shape of Africa.
+While walking through, pay attention to one of the stone formations that reminds the shape of Africa.
 It’s hard to see the similarity, but locals will help you out.

 8. Tinmel mosque

 Tinmel mosque (built-in 1156) is one of the two mosques in Morocco open to non-Muslims.
 About 100 km from Marrakech, Tinmel mosque is a hidden gem and not very well known.

-It is no longer functioning as a mosque and visitors can freely come to the mosque any time.
-You will often find there an English speaking guide.
+It is no longer functioning as a mosque and visitors can freely come to the mosque at any time.
+You will often find there an English-speaking guide.
 Don’t hesitate to hire him for a short history walk (even if you know the history, take the tour to support the locals).
-If you like to have a unique day tour, read the story about my visit to the Berber home.
+If you want a unique day tour, read the story about my visit to the Berber home.
 The day trip included a visit to the Tinmel mosque.